Why a strict sense of justice hinders progress toward a fairer society

 “I think Jesus’s great public teaching is the teaching about turning the other cheek and the love of enemies,” Bishop Robert Barron, of the Archdiocese of Los Angeles, tells Freethink.
 “In other words, stand your ground and signal back to him that you refuse to cooperate with the world he’s living in.
 By turning the other cheek, you’re saying, ‘I’m not going to let you strike me that way, again.’”

-In doing so, we act as a sort of mirror of the other person’s behavior—and, in doing so, give them a chance to reflect.
-This nonviolent plan of attack doesn’t destroy the other person, and allows for the ultimate victory: the person’s shift in attitude; in actions.
+In doing so, we act as a sort of mirror of the other person’s behavior—and we give them a chance to reflect.
+This nonviolent plan of attack doesn’t destroy the other person, and it allows for the ultimate victory: the person’s shift in attitude; in actions.
 In our everyday lives, though, how do we begin to “turn the other cheek” in our own conflicts?
 We start by practicing the simplest acts of love.

 Barron adds: “Love is not a feeling.
 Love is an act of will.
 ‘To love,’ Aquinas says, ‘is to will the good of the other.’”